design-for-fff-hero

-Design for FFF 3D printing: Maximize your success
+Design for FDM 3D printing: Maximize your success

-Fused filament fabrication (FFF) has rightfully earned its place as one of the most widespread 3D printing technologies — eliminating common design limitations and introducing design flexibility and ease of use.
-To help ensure 3D printing output and success, however, it’s important to understand and lean on FFF design best practices.
+Fused deposition modeling (FDM) has earned its place as one of the most widespread 3D printing technologies.
+It eliminates common design limitations and introduces design flexibility and ease of use.
+To help ensure 3D printing output and success, however, it's important to understand and lean on FDM design best practices.

-Following the best practices for FFF 3D printing can help ensure a print's quality and success rate
+Following the best practices for FDM 3D printing can help ensure a print's quality and success rate

-First, let’s break down some of FFF 3D printing’s pros and cons – as well as compare it to other forms of manufacturing.
+First, let's break down some of FDM 3D printing's pros and cons.
+We will also compare it to other forms of manufacturing.

 When designing for 3D printing, there are best practices to help you get the most value from your 3D printer the parts it creates, improve print success rates, reduce production costs, and boost the speed of your product development cycle.